-2023 Most Affordable Online Psychiatric-Mental Health NP Programs (PMHNP)
+2025 Most Affordable Online Psychiatric-Mental Health NP Programs

 According to the American Psychiatric Nurses Association, more than 56 million Americans struggle with mental health and substance abuse disorders.
-Sadly, only 44 percent of adults and 20 percent of children get the care they need.
+Sadly, only 44 percent of adults and 20 percent of children get the necessary care.
 Additionally, since 2020 the need for mental health professionals has risen dramatically due to the Covid-19 pandemic and its consequences.

 Psychiatric-mental health NPs are trained to assess and diagnose patients across the lifespan with psychiatric and substance abuse disorders, work with individuals, families, and groups, prescribe medications, provide and recommend psychotherapy and other mental health interventions, identify risk factors for psychiatric issues, and perform interventions to help those in crisis.

-PMHNPs are also trained to contribute to care quality improvement, policy development, and healthcare reform, collaborate with other healthcare providers to create a care plan for patient mental health, and promote mental health awareness and wellness in schools, hospitals, and community settings.
+PMHNPs are also trained to contribute to care quality improvement, policy development, and healthcare reform, as well as collaborate with other healthcare providers to create a care plan for patient mental health and promote mental health awareness and wellness in schools, hospitals, and community settings.

-Psychiatric mental health patients may include children, teens, and adults in mental health crisis, children in abusive families, older adults suffering from dementia and other age-related mental health issues, soldiers and law enforcement personnel suffering from job stress and post-traumatic stress disorder (PTSD), people with anxiety and depression, and others with opioid, drug, alcohol, and other substance abuse or habit addictions.
+Psychiatric-mental health patients may include children, teens, and adults in a mental health crisis, children in abusive families, older adults suffering from dementia and other age-related mental health issues, soldiers and law enforcement personnel suffering from job stress and post-traumatic stress disorder (PTSD), people with anxiety and depression, and others with opioid, drug, alcohol, and other substance abuse or habit addictions.

-PMHNPs need a graduate degree and must earn certification by taking the PMHNP certification exam through the American Nurses Credentialing Center (ANCC) in order to practice psychiatric mental health services.
-Available graduate degree pathways for nurse practitioners may include
+PMHNPs need a graduate degree and must earn certification by taking the PMHNP certification exam through the American Nurses Credentialing Center (ANCC) to practice psychiatric-mental health services.
+Available graduate degree pathways for nurse practitioners may include:

 • MSN-PMHNP Bridge Program: Also called RN-MSN, RN-MSN Bridge, or RN-BSN-MSN, this type of program is designed for nurses who have earned an associate’s degree in nursing (ADN), a nursing diploma, or an RN license with a non-nursing bachelor’s degree.

-• MSN-PMHNP: Also called BSN-to0-MSN, this type of graduate program is designed for graduates of bachelor of science in nursing (BSN) programs.
+• MSN-PMHNP: Also called BSN-to-MSN, this type of graduate program is designed for graduates of bachelor of science in nursing (BSN) programs.

 • BSN to DNP-PMHNP and MSN to DNP PMHNP: Doctor of nursing practice (DNP) programs may be offered to applicants with a BSN or MSN and include courses to prepare graduates for psychiatric-mental health practice.